Kakifrucht/HalfminerSystem/README.md

       - Can be set via command
     - Dynamic playerlimit indicator, configurable with buffers and limits
   - Performance
-    - Limits redstone usage (configurable)
+    - Limits redstone usage
       - Redstone will not work if triggered to often
     - Limits piston usage
       - Only a given amount of pistons can be triggered in a given time
-    - Limits hopper placement (configurable)
+    - Limits hopper placement
       - Checks radius, if too many hoppers denies placement
-    - Limits mobspawns (configurable)
+    - Limits mobspawns
       - Checks radius, if too many mobs stops the mobspawn
   - PvP
     - Strength potions damage nerfed